 Diverse Engineering Solutions for the Modern World

-A cloud of heavy smog shrouds the community of Happyland in the Philippines, one of the poorest settlements in Manila, as piles of discarded clothing and textiles, mixed with other waste, accumulate into thick layers of rubbish.
-Impoverished Filipinos scavenge in the rat-infested dump in search of reusable materials for resale, which poses a serious threat to their health.
-Discarded textiles—often made from synthetic fibers like polyester—release harmful microplastics as they break down.
-Waste pickers burn textiles and other materials to extract valuable components, further releasing hazardous byproducts that endanger both human health and the environment.
-Beyond the immediate health risks, the textile waste crisis clogs drains and waterways, eventually flowing into the ocean and contributing to marine pollution.
-This issue is part of a broader global crisis, with textile waste piling up in landfills and oceans, affecting ecosystems and vulnerable communities worldwide (World Economic Forum, 2019).
-However, amidst this despair, two female engineers and a female scientist offer hope as they develop revolutionary technology aimed at addressing both textile and plastic waste crises.
+A heavy smog shrouds the community of Happyland in the Philippines, one of the poorest settlements in Manila, as piles of discarded plastic goods build up into thick layers of rubbish.
+Impoverished Filipinos scavenge in the rat-infested dump in search of reusable materials for resale, posing a serious threat to their health.
+Moreover, waste pickers burn and dismantle waste to get materials, releasing hazardous byproducts that impact human health and the environment.
+Furthermore, plastics clog drains and waterways entering into estuaries and flowing out to sea, finding their way into the coral reefs affecting marine life worldwide (World Economic Forum, 2019).
+However, in the midst of despair, a diverse, multidisciplinary team led by two female engineers and a female scientist bring hope as they developed a revolutionary technology that can be part of the solution to the plastic pollution and waste crisis.

 Bee, S. (2018).
 Mango materials - sustainability leaders interview with seal awards.
 SEAL Awards.
 Retrieved January 22, 2023, from https://sealawards.com/mango-materials-interview/